 Cash, check, credit card before or at time of service.
 Visa, MasterCard, American Express, Discover, JCB cards accepted.
 HSA (Health Savings Account) Visa/Mastercard accepted.
 Checks should be made payable to Erin Andersen MFT.

-I do not bill or accept third party payments from insurance carriers.
-If you request I will provide you with a billing statement which you may submit to your insurance carrier.
+I do not bill or accept any third party payments from insurance carriers.
+At your request I will provide you with a billing statement which you may submit to your insurance carrier.
 Please be advised that I am an out of network provider.
-Depending on what your policy covers, they may or may not provide you with reimbursement.
-You may want to contact your carrier to make this determination and get an accurate understanding of the cost of therapy that you must pay out of pocket.
+Depending on what your policy covers, your insurance carrier may or may not provide you with reimbursement.
+Please to contact your carrier to make this determination and get an accurate understanding of the cost of therapy that you must pay out of pocket.

 Trust is the cornerstone of counseling and psychotherapy.
 It is important for you to know that the things discussed in therapy are private.
 However it is also important for you to be aware that there are limits to your confidentiality.
 We will discuss confidentiality limits when we meet for the first time.
 These limits are both guided by professional ethics and mandated by state law.